 The packaging industry requires creative thinkers and problem solvers to continue to improve environmental sustainability, quality and packaging efficiency.
 This minor provides exposure to the tools and knowledge required to solve practical problems in packaging and will help students to gain employment in the packaging industry.

-Students applying for the minor must obtain written approval from their academic adviser and the undergraduate coordinator in packaging science at least two semesters before graduation.
-An adviser is available in Frazier Rogers Hall.
+Students applying for the minor must obtain written approval from their academic advisor and the undergraduate coordinator in packaging science at least two semesters before graduation.

 |PKG 3001 Principles of Packaging